rolandra1/rolandra1.github.io/CodeReview.md

 ## **Software Engineering and Design**
 ### **Artifact: Travlr Getaways Full Stack Web Application (CS 465)**

-This MEAN stack application initially lacked secure routes, consistent API structure, clear model validation, and scalable architecture.
+This MEAN stack application originally started as a server-rendered travel listing site without a fully structured RESTful API, strong authentication, or scalable architecture.

 ### **Issues Identified**

-- Incomplete RESTful API structure
+- Incomplete and inconsistent RESTful API structure
-- Missing authentication for admin pages
+- Missing authentication and authorization on admin routes
-- Weak error responses and inconsistent messaging
+- Weak or inconsistent error and status responses
-- Angular services and components mixed concerns
+- Angular components tightly coupled to data access logic
-- Minimal validation in Mongoose schema
+- Limited validation rules inside Mongoose models

 ### **Enhancement Plan**

-- Implement JWT authentication with Passport
+- Implement **JWT authentication** with Passport
-- Secure all admin routes and enforce authorization
+- Secure all admin routes and enforce proper authorization
-- Add Mongoose validation rules
+- Add **validation rules** in the Mongoose schemas for trips and users
-- Refactor Angular app into modular services and interceptors
+- Refactor Angular code into **modular services** and HTTP interceptors
-- Improve response messaging and error structure
+- Standardize API response formats and error messages for clarity

+These enhancements move the project toward a more professional full-stack architecture and better support the Software Engineering and Design outcome.

 ---

 # Enhancement Two
 ## **Algorithms and Data Structures**
-### **Artifact: Deep Q Learning Cartpole Project (CS 370)**
+### **Artifact: Treasure Hunt Deep Q Learning Project (CS 370)**

-This reinforcement learning project required improvements in algorithm clarity, replay memory scheduling, and convergence reporting.
+This reinforcement learning project trains an agent to navigate an eight-by-eight maze and reach a treasure using Deep Q Learning.
+The original version needed clearer algorithm control, better replay memory usage, and more transparent training feedback.

 ### **Issues Identified**

-- Fixed epsilon value → did not adapt to learning progress
+- Fixed the epsilon value that did not adapt to the agent’s performance
-- Replay memory lacked strategy for batch updates
+- Replay memory used without a structured warm-up or batch schedule
-- No time complexity explanation
+- No explanation of **time complexity** for the main loops
-- Comments were minimal or missing
+- Sparse or unclear comments inside the `qtrain()` function
-- Output did not show convergence patterns clearly
+- Training output did not clearly show convergence patterns

 ### **Enhancement Plan**

-- Add win-rate-based epsilon decay
+- Add a **win rate-based epsilon adjustment** to reduce exploration as performance improves
-- Add replay warm-up phase and scheduled batch training
+- Introduce a **replay warm-up phase** and scheduled mini batch training steps
-- Document time complexity in code header
+- Document **time complexity** for the main training loop, replay sampling, and prediction calls
-- Rewrite comments for clarity and readability
+- Rewrite comments using clear, human-friendly explanations for each training step
-- Add structured training output (loss, episodes, win rate)
+- Add structured training output for **episodes, loss, rewards, and win rate** to visualize convergence

+These enhancements focus on algorithm design, data structure usage, and performance reasoning, which support the Algorithms and Data Structures outcome.

 ---